darksidelemm/hfssdv/README.md

 This code was written to make use of [xssfox's freedv-tnc](https://github.com/xssfox/freedv-tnc) application, which makes uses of the FreeDV OFDM modem to transmit data over a HF channel.
 It may work over other KISS TNCs that present a TCP interface, but this has not been tested.

-** Warning: This is all pretty hacky, and needs a lot of cleanup.
-Also features are still in the process of being implemented. **
+**Warning: This is all pretty hacky, and needs a lot of cleanup.
+A lot of features are still in the process of being implemented.**

 Written by Mark Jessop <vk5qi@rfhead.net>